-COVID-19 faced new communication challenges and this was normal, even necessary.
+COVID-19 created new communication challenges and this was normal, even necessary.
 Like any crisis, many lessons have been learned.
-Many companies that have been more conservative in terms of positioning and online sales have realized that they cannot do without it.
+Companies that have been conservative in terms of positioning and online sales have realized that they cannot do without it.

-For two months, the audience, which is otherwise balanced between traditional media and the Internet, focused on information sources on the Internet and social networks, and this led to the triumph of the influencers.
+For two months, the audience focused on information sources on the Internet and social networks, omitting traditional media.
+This led to the triumph of the influencers.

 The Chinese social network TikTok became extremely popular during the quarantine.
-In March, the application became the most downloaded app with over 115 million installations.
+In March, the application was the most downloaded app with over 115 million installations.

-The age category of the audience has also changed, as in just one month from a social network aimed at the Z generation, TikTok managed to cover a large part of the millennials.
-There is a creative competition between content creators every day, and this has attracted ingenious companies to start using tickers as a new arena for positioning their brand.
+The age category of the audience has also changed.
+In just one month the social network aimed at generation Z managed to cover a large part of the millennials.
+Creative competition between content creators attracted ingenious companies to start using TikTokers as a new arena for positioning their brand.

-This trend is expected to grow, as many businesses have already entered the profiles of famous influencers on Instagram and Facebook in one form or another, and the new opportunities provided by TikTok would only upgrade the advertising mix.
+This trend is expected to grow, as many businesses have already entered the profiles of famous influencers on Instagram and Facebook in one form or another.
+New opportunities provided by TikTok will only diversify the advertising mix.

-The use of influencers as an advertising platform is logical, because their audience is more tolerant of the so-called hidden advertising.
-They offer brands voice and access to a new audience that is committed to their content and willing to look at everything related to their lifestyle and even imitate them.
+Using influencers as an advertising form is logical – their audience is more tolerant of the so-called hidden advertising.
+They offer brands voice and access to a new audience.
+Moreover, one that is committed to viewing all of their content and even attempting to imitate their lifestyle

 As an agency, we advise brands to act prudently and in the long run if they want to campaign with influencers.
 Persistence and a clear vision of the steps and the desired audience are needed.

-It makes no sense to choose an influencer just because it has over 300 k. followers, it is important whether his audience will comment, like and share what they see.
-To this end, we do in-depth research and take into account only those profiles that would be useful for the specific campaign.
+It makes no sense to choose an influencer just because they have over 300 k. followers.
+It is important whether his audience will comment, like, and share what they see.
+To this end, we do in-depth research and take into account only profiles useful for the specific campaign.

 Today you can see companies like Tesla, Amazon and Apple on the pages of influencers.
 With this, the work of PR and marketing agencies continues to change and evolve, because what the influencer does is make recommendations for word of mouth (albeit in the digital space), and this is the best way to create publicity.